-We are a diverse group of scientists cooperatively working to understand the role of mutant splicing factors in myeloid blood cancers in order to identify molecular vulnerabilities to therapeutically exploit and improve patient’s lives.
+We are a diverse and inclusive group of scientists cooperatively working to understand the role of mutant splicing factors in myeloid blood cancers in order to identify molecular vulnerabilities to therapeutically exploit and improve patient’s lives.

 Large-scale DNA sequencing efforts from the past decade have successfully identified genes that are recurrently mutated in clonal myeloid malignancies (myelodysplastic syndromes [MDS], myeloproliferative neoplasms [MPN], and acute myeloid leukemia [AML]) and age-related clonal hematopoiesis (CH).
 Notably, these genes cluster into specific functional pathways, such as mRNA splicing, chromatin modification (e.g., ASXL1, BCOR, TET2), transcription, and signal transduction.
 The highly recurrent missense mutations in splicing factor (SF) genes (e.g., U2AF1, SRSF2, SF3B1) are usually associated with dysplastic morphologic features and found in >50% of patients with MDS or MDS/MPN and those who have developed secondary AML (sAML).
 SF mutations are typically identified in the founding clone of MDS patients, implicating dysregulation of RNA splicing as an important driver of disease.
 Although each of these SFs are integral to 3’-splice site recognition during splicing, each mutant leads to distinct aberrant splicing patterns in patients.
 Whether SF mutants converge on dysregulating a common molecular program through aberrant splicing or induce MDS through non-canonical mechanisms is still unknown.
 Most patients harbor additional genetic abnormalities, and the positive or negative enrichment of specific mutation pairs suggests cooperative or deleterious functional interactions between them.
 Most importantly, it is still fundamentally unclear how or why SF mutations gain clonal dominance in myeloid malignancies.
 Collectively, we hope to better understand the genetic and molecular basis of SF mutations in the initiation, development, and progression of CH and malignancy, and identify molecular liabilities to therapeutically target.
 In this regard, the lab is pursuing the following novel directions by employing a combination of novel genetically engineered mouse models and patient-derived samples in conjunction with high-throughput genomic approaches.
 Mutations in the U2AF1 gene provide an ideal model for these studies as they occur at one of two hotspot codons (S34 and Q157), and they are each associated with different clinical features, outcomes, alternative splicing, and co-occurring gene mutations in patients (Alberti et al, in preparation).